emon51/Blogging-Project-FastAPI/README.md

 ## Security
 - Proper user authentication is not implemented yet but I plan to add it after learning how to build an authentication system using **FastAPI**.
-- Only a specific user will be able to manage posts (Create, Update, and Delete).
+- Only a specific user will be able to manage posts (Create, Update and Delete).
 - Visitors will only be able to read and comment on posts.

 ## Used Technologies